jhnwu3/BioNetGMMFit/README.md

     Exclude Mixed Moments?,1

 to use means and second moments only.
+All boolean options such as "Use Linear Model?" are set to on with 1, and set to off with 0.

 ### *System Parameters*